danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.10/index.md

 ## 5. Materialize a Column

-When you add a new column to a table that involves a computation, you might want to **materialize the column** - which performs the computation for all the columns all at once using the **MATERIALIZE COLUMN** command.
+When you add a new column to a table that involves a computation, you might want to **_materialize the column_** - which performs the computation for all the columns all at once using the **MATERIALIZE COLUMN** command.

 {{% notice note %}}
 If you do not materialize the column, then the values are computed at the time of a SELECT.
-That may work well for some use cases, but by materializing the column at definition time, you can increase the performance of your queries because all the columns will already have performed the computation.
+That may work well for some use cases, but by materializing the column at definition time, you can increase the performance of your queries because all the row will already have performed the computation.
 {{% /notice %}}

 {{< detail-tag "Show instructions" >}}